ermiasgelaye/Mental-Health-Predictor/README.md

 Mental illness is a global health problem.
 It has critically high prevalence, yielding severe health outcomes.
 One in four adults suffer from a diagnosable mental illness in any given year (National Alliance on Mental Health, 2013).

-This important health issue warrants further investigation.
-This Project, based on the 2014 Mental Health in Tech Survey from Open Sourcing Mental Illness, will performs a complete data visualization, machine learning model and statistical analyses among the mental illness and various factors in order to answer following questions:
+These important health issues warrant further investigation.
+This Project is based on the 2014 Mental Health in Tech Survey from Open Sourcing Mental Illness.
+It will perform a complete data visualization, machine learning model and statistical analysis among mental illness and various factors in order to answer following questions:

-- What are the strongest groups of predictors of mental health illness in the workplace ?
+- What are the strongest groups of predictors for mental health illness in the workplace?
-- What might be the causes of the high mental illnesses prevalence in the tech industry other than some common thoughts?
+- What might be some of the causes for high mental illnesses presence in the tech industry other than personal problems? e.g.) addiction, income, etc.
-- How is the representativeness of the survey, is other factors involved: geographic locations, ages, etc.?
+- How is the representativeness of the survey?
+Are other factors involved such as geographic locations, age or gender?
-- How does the frequency of mental health illness and attitudes towards mental health vary by geographic location?
+- How does the frequency of mental health illness and attitude towards mental health vary by geographical location?

 ## Project Goal

-Identifying personal and work related attributes are the top predictors in determining whether or not the person seek mental health condition.
+Identifying personal and work related attributes are the top predictors in determining whether or not the person has a mental health condition.

 ## Data Source